 Due to different levels of acceptance among individuals and worldviews, it is unlikely that there will be a universally agreed boundary between genome editing for preventative or therapeutic medicine and editing that aims for human genome perfection, or even enhancement.
 As knowledge about the genetics of increasingly subtle and complex human attributes accumulates, it is feasible that parents or states with the financial and technological means may elect to provide strategic advantages to future generations.
 For example, one Chinese leader previously stated that their government would use all means available to improve the health of the population, including direct genetic modification of its citizens (Carlson, 2012).
 With limited international discourse on individual and collective rights to genome editing, non-uniform use or regulation of the technology could transform social mobility and international order in unpredictable ways.
 As the technology advances, policymakers will need to work closely with regulators, biotechnology companies and healthcare providers to ensure that both somatic and germline human genome editing follows agreed ethical guidelines underpinned by extensive discourse.

 The US Defense Advanced Research Projects Agency (DARPA) invested $110 million in synthetic biology in 2014, which accounted for almost 60% of funding for synthetic biology in the US that year, and this figure increases to 67% when other Department of Defense funding is included (Kuiken, 2015).
-The UK Defence Science and Technology Laboratory (DSTL, 2016) also boosted its investment in synthetic biology, albeit on a smaller scale.
-Despite defense agencies suggesting these programs are to prevent or respond to particular threats, the investment areas (e.g. agriculture, gene drives, chemical production) raise both public perception issues and dual-use potentials.
+The UK Defence Science and Technology Laboratory has also invested in synthetic biology, albeit on a smaller scale, and mainly focussed on developing novel materials (DSTL, 2016).
+Defense agencies report that they are investing in these programs with a view to preventing or responding to particular threats.
+However, areas in which some agencies are investing (e.g. agriculture, gene drives, chemical production) could raise both public perception issues and have dual-use potentials.
 For example, DARPA’s Insect Allies Program intends to use insects to disseminate engineered plant viruses that confer traits to the target plants they feed on (Defense Advanced Research Projects Agency, 2016b), with the aim of protecting crops from potential plant pathogens.
-The technology could plausibly also be designed to harm the target.
-Such projects, along with studies suggesting that many ongoing military-funded bioengineering projects appear to focus on dual-use technologies (Reardon, 2015), need to be carefully considered by regulators, as well as by funders, in order to avoid a security dilemma known as the ‘spiral model’.
+However, it is plausible that such technologies could be used by others to harm targets.
+Many ongoing military-funded bioengineering projects appear to focus on potential dual-use technologies (Reardon, 2015) and need to be carefully taken into account by regulators, as well as by funders, in order to avoid a security dilemma known as the ‘spiral model’.
 This is where efforts to anticipate and counter adversary capabilities with engineered biological systems may actually produce those capabilities, justifying increased biodefense research and amplifying tensions (Jervis, 1978).
-These research programs will also need to be evaluated against various international agreements including the Biological and Toxin Weapons Convention, Chemical Weapons Convention, Convention on the Prohibition of Military or Any Other Hostile Use of Environmental Modification Techniques, and the Convention on Biological Diversity, which may require renegotiations to incorporate the rapidly changing technologies and proposed uses resulting from these programs.
+Research programs will also need to be evaluated against various international agreements including the Biological and Toxin Weapons Convention, Chemical Weapons Convention, Convention on the Prohibition of Military or Any Other Hostile Use of Environmental Modification Techniques, and the Convention on Biological Diversity, which may require renegotiations to incorporate the rapidly changing technologies and proposed uses resulting from these programs.

 Tissue engineers have already built or grown transplantable bladders, hip joints, vaginas, windpipes, veins, arteries, ears, skin, the meniscus of the knee, and patches for damaged hearts (Ghorbani et al., 2017; Davis et al., 2017; Naito et al., 2014).
 Several scientific fields are coalescing to accelerate the development of methods to construct tissue.
 Would-be organ engineers can now use custom-designed 3D printers to position cells accurately on organ-shaped scaffolds (Wang et al., 2016a), like parts in the chassis of a car.
 Complementing this technology, a technique known as whole-organ decellularization can create scaffolds ready for implanted cells while preserving the native tissue architecture (Peloso et al., 2015).
 Living cells printed on to structures have been implanted into animals and have matured into functional tissues (Kang et al., 2016b).
 As this technology advances, more ailments will be treatable, and, eventually, age-related degradation of various body systems may be reversible.
 While this technology will undoubtedly ease suffering caused by traumatic injuries and a myriad of illnesses that lead to organ failure, reversing the decay associated with age is fraught with ethical, social and economic concerns.
 Current healthcare systems would rapidly become overburdened by the cost of replenishing body parts of citizens as they age.
 If governments cannot afford costly therapies to ward off old age in all its citizens, new socioeconomic classes may emerge, as only those who can pay for such care themselves can extend their healthy years.